NIC619/cairo_dapp_poc/compile_and_run.md

 ### L1 Bridge contract

 - L1 Bridge contract `L1Bridge.sol` is deployed at [0xA5eC539a1c7cB71555fe831D6ba18af8665d0245](https://ropsten.etherscan.io/address/0xa5ec539a1c7cb71555fe831d6ba18af8665d0245#writeContract)
+    - you can deploy `L1Bridge` contract by running `npx hardhat run scritps/deploy_l1_bridge.ts`
+    - the constructor takes in the StarkNet Core contract address which is deployed at [0xee02F29aE9A4988aE064940bF11954d6eafE26Ac](https://goerli.etherscan.io/address/0xee02F29aE9A4988aE064940bF11954d6eafE26Ac#code)
 - You will be using L1 Bridge contract to deposit into and withdraw from L2 contract
     - First, use `deposit` to deposit token into L1 Bridge contract
     - Next, use `depositToL2` to deposit the deposited token in previous step into L2 contract